 c) Efficiency of the domestic workers’ labour market

 The successful implementation of policy has the potential to increase the efficiency of the domestic labour market.
 Particularly: the decision making process will become more informed; the legal protection from the state (if properly advertised) will be translated into increased bargaining power of domestic workers into higher wages for them (e.g. through compensated overwork), stimulating (genuinely) mutually beneficial agreements.
-It is worth highlighting that taxing the incomes of domestic workers, however, will cause also some inefficiency losses in the labour market.
+It is worth highlighting that taxing the incomes of domestic workers, however, might cause also some efficiency losses in the labour market.
 The final effect on wages due to taxation remains ambiguous, as imposed taxes will reduce disposable incomes of the workers and introduce a new distortion in the decision-making process.
 As mentioned above, a reduction in the tax rate applied to domestic workers’ income might help contain the negative/distortive effects of the reform.

 It should be noted that formalization might increase the competition in the sector and stimulate the demand for better qualifications, which might require trainings and capacity building for domestic workers.
 In this case the role of employment agencies as service providers might become more important, since it is less likely that workers individually can afford it.